Publication types

 An addendum provides additions to a published article written by the same authors.
 The new information should neither contradict the original publication (rather built further on it) nor be used for fixing errors (read more about corrections here).

-An addendum may be peer reviewed, but in most cases the editor is capable of taking own decision.
+An addendum may be peer reviewed, but in most cases the editor is expected to be capable of taking own decisions.

 Please, get in contact with the TSR to initiate the discussion.